taka-shirasu/Python-API-Home-Automation/README.md

 ```

-Subsequent response definitions will only detail the expected value of the 'data field'
+Subsequent response definitions will only detail the expected value of the 'data field' <br />

 ### List all devices